 Add the ability to measure EC, salinity, or temperature to your Arduino or Raspberry Pi project.Designed by uFire in United States of America

-An electrically isolated I2C sensor device, a waterproof temperature sensor, and an electrical conductivity probe.
+An electrically isolated I2C sensor that can read an electrical conductivity probe (cell-constant K1).
 It measures the conductivity of a solution and converts it into Siemens (S) total dissolved solids and salinity.
 The firmware allows for single or dual-point calibration with temperature compensation.
+There is a connector available to use a waterproof temperature sensor for temperature compensation.
+The firmware on the device provides two calibration options, single or dual point.

 All boards have a conformal coating to help protect against moisture, corrosion, and short circuits.

 When different probes are connected to the same controlling device, they can cause interference.
 The environment also causes interference due to ground-loops or other electrical noise like pumps.
-Electrically isolating the probe from the controlling device can help to prevent it.
+Electrically isolating the probe can help to prevent these problems.

 |Shipping Rate||Ships From||First item||Additional items|